JoshHalstedRevature/DiceScript/README.md

 # Description

 This project is a simple dice rolling application that rolls two dice with a user-specified number of sides.

-The user can choose between 6, 8, 10, 12, 20, and 100-sided dice.
+The user is prompted to choose the number of sides for the dice.
+Invalid input for the number of sides results in an error, and the user is asked to try again.
+After three attempts with invalid input, the program ends.

+The user is asked if they would like to roll again.
+The user must respond with "yes", "Yes", "y", or "Y" if they would like to reroll.
+Any other input will be interpreted as a negative and will end the program.

+If the user chooses to reroll, they are asked if they would like to select new dice with a different number of sides.
+The user must respond with "yes", "Yes", "y", or "Y" to choose a different set of dice.
+Any other input will be interpreted as a negative, resulting in a reroll of the previous two dice.

 # Libraries, modules, and tools